 Compensation for next of kin

-In the future, the next of kin of victims of a serious and permanent industrial injury or who die as a result of an event for which you are liable as entrepreneur, will be eligible for compensation.
-The amount of compensation will vary between € 12,500 and € 20,000 depending on the situation of the next of kin.
-This regulation will apply to dependents such as the spouse, children and stepchildren as well as the parents of the victim.
-This measure is expected to be introduced on 1 January 2019.
+The next of kin of victims of a serious and permanent industrial injury or victims who die as a result of an event for which you are liable as entrepreneur, are eligible for compensation.
+The amount of compensation varies between € 12,500 and € 20,000 depending on the situation of the next of kin.
+This regulation applies to dependents such as the spouse, children and stepchildren as well as the parents of the victim.